 To complete the separation, you can subtract separation lines from the binary image of pores:

-• Apply an AND NOT Image module to foam.thresholded as first input and foam.watershed as second input.
+- Apply an AND NOT Image module to foam.thresholded as first input and foam.watershed as second input. - Attach an Ortho Slice to see the result foam, sub.